erinsong96/shadojavaweb/readme.md

-This is the java version of SHOW
+This is the java web version of SHOW

-CREATOR: ROCKY LI
+CREATOR: ERIN SONG, ANDY WANG, ROHINI SHARMA

-SOURCE CODE LOGIC: BRANCH VINCENT
+SOURCE CODE JAVA: ROCKY LI

-DATE CREATED: 5/21/2017
+SOURCE CODE LOGIC:BRANCH VINCENT

-LAST EDIT DATE: 5/22/2017
+DATE CREATED: 7/18/2017

-Currently, I'm working on getting SHOW(shado/master) translated.
+Currently, we are working on building the translated SHADOW into a java web-app